kaspermunch/humanXsweeps/README.md

 ## Data analysis and visualization using jupyter notebooks

 All notebooks are listed in the folder notebooks.
 They should be run in the order they are numbered.
+Some of them require a *lot* of memory.
 For easy use of jupyter analysis on a slurm computing cluster use [slurm_jupyter](https://github.com/kaspermunch/slurm-jupyter).